-This guidance applies to those who are at the highest clinical risk from coronavirus (known as the shielding category).
-Read information on who is considered to be at highest risk along with advice and support for this group, including attending work and education and childcare settings.
-Everyone in this cohort will have received a letter from the Chief Medical Officer.
-This has been updated in the context of the new variants of concern.
+This guidance applies to those who are at the highest clinical risk from coronavirus.
+We have published information on who is considered to be at highest risk, along with advice and support for this group, including attending work and education and childcare settings.
+Everyone in this cohort will have received a letter from the Chief Medical Officer advising them that they are on the highest risk list.

 The Chief Medical Officer has written to everyone on this list in relation to the move to level 0.
 His advice is that people at highest risk can continue to follow the same advice as the rest of the population in the context of precautionary measures that remain in place.
 This is because the vaccination programme is working well and as the number of people who have been vaccinated rises, everyone will benefit from greater protection, even the small number of people who cannot be vaccinated for medical reasons.
 Evidence continues to emerge about how well the vaccine works for people who are immunosuppressed and on the highest risk list.

 Over 93% of people at highest risk have now received both doses of the vaccine and nearly 96% have received their first dose.
 Due to some health conditions, some people cannot receive the vaccine.
 If anyone is not sure, we would advise that they speak with their clinician.
 Otherwise, we encourage anyone on the highest risk list and their family members who haven’t had the vaccine to do so as soon as possible.

 The Chief Medical Officer’s advice to everyone on the list beyond level 0, is that it is currently safe to go into work if you cannot work from home and that it is safe to use public transport.